04 Sep Zero Waste Week tips for Life

 Zero Waste Week tips for Life

 This week is Zero Waste week and I’m always thinking about ways I can try & do my bit for our planet.
-From fighting food waste to trying to consume less, here are 8 habits to make your life a little more conscious & sustainable.
+From fighting food waste to trying to consume less, here are some habits to make your life a little more conscious & sustainable.
 And scroll down for *recipes* that use food you might throw out to make something scrumptious instead!

 - Seal the deal test.
 My friend taught me this one.
 Do a little kitchen inspection and see that your fridge and freezer are sealed properly to stop cold air getting out and warm air getting in.